Global carmakers and luxury brands hit as virus shuts down China's 'motor city' - Local News 8

 In 2018, Renault produced 16,459 Kadjars and 31,299 Koleos in Wuhan to cater to the needs of the Chinese market, spokesperson Rié Yamane told CNN Business.
 Sales figures for 2019 will be available in March, she added.

-Renault’s stock closed 5% weaker on Thursday.
-Shares in the company have dropped 12% so far this year amid continued fallout from the scandal surrounding former chairman Carlos Ghosn.
+Renault’s shares were trading 1% weaker in Paris on Friday, extending the stock’s losses for the week to 7%.
+Shares in the company have dropped nearly 14% so far this year amid continued fallout from the scandal surrounding former chairman Carlos Ghosn.

 PSA Group sells its Peugeot and Citroën brands in China.
 Last year, the company sold about 117,000 vehicles in the country, a 55% decline on the previous year.
 A company spokesperson did not respond to a request for comment on the size of its operations in Wuhan, but said that the firm is “applying the recommendation of Chinese authorities.”